homieiot/convention/convention.md

     1. update parent description (add any child IDs to its `children` array)
     1. set parent state to `"ready"`

+Be aware that due to MQTT message ordering the consistency at any stage in this process cannot be guaranteed.

 #### Removing children

+The recommended way to remove child device is as follows:

 1. update the parent device
     1. set parent state to `"init"`
     1. update parent description (remove any child IDs from its `children` array)
     1. set parent state to `"ready"`
 1. clear any child-device(s) topics, starting with the `$state` topic

+Be aware that due to MQTT message ordering the consistency at any stage in this process cannot be guaranteed.

 ### Versioning